MicrosoftDocs/entra-docs/docs/architecture/resilient-end-user-experience.md

 ### Select alternate multifactor authentication

 The Azure AD B2C service has a phone-based MFA provider to deliver time-based, one-time passcodes (OTPs).
-It's a voice call and text message to user pre-registered phone numbers.
+It's a voice call and text message to user preregistered phone numbers.

 With user flows, there are two methods to build resilience: